KrisKennaway/ii-sound/README.md

    making during each clock cycle.
 A value of 500 (i.e. moving 1/500 of the distance) seems to be about right for my Apple //e.
 This corresponds to a time constant of about 500us for the speaker RC circuit.

-*  `lookahead steps` defines how far into the future we want to look when optimizing.
-This is exponentially slower since we have to evaluate all 2^N possible combinations of tick/no-tick.
-A value of 15-20 gives good quality.
+*  `lookahead steps` defines how many cycles into the future we want to look when optimizing.
+This is exponentially slower since we have to evaluate all possible sequences of player opcodes that could be chosen within the lookahead horizon.
+A value of 20 gives good quality.

 *  `output.a2s` is the output file to write to.